opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/aggregate-cce-logs-with-grafana-alloy-and-grafana-loki.md

 ```

 :::tip Log Collection Methods
 Alloy supports collecting logs through the Kubernetes API server instead of mounting host paths.
 This approach doesn't require privileged security contexts and can be useful for development or environments with strict security policies.
-However, for production systems, directly mounting log directories is recommended as it provides better performance by removing the log request loads from the Kubernetes API server.
+However, for production systems, directly mounting log directories is recommended as it provides better performance by removing the log request load from the Kubernetes API server.
 :::

 :::danger CCE Containerd Log Path